Aliciella subnuda: Inflorescence and fruit

 It blooms from May to July.
 Clustering at the ends of the stems, reddish or carmine flowers have a 3/8 to 3/4 in long corolla tube flaring to 5 lobes.

+Taxonomy

+Gilia subnuda was scientifically described and named in 1870 by Asa Gray, who credited the work of John Torrey.
+It was moved out of genus Gilia and into Aliciella as Aliciella subnuda in 1998 by James Mark Porter.
+Togeather with its genus it is classified in the Polemoniaceae family and the species has five botanical synonyms.